Last Days of Jesus

 The last 30-minutes of the documentary gives Jacobovici a platform to weave together a fanciful theory of the Passion based on nothing but speculation and potentially correlative events.
 (They only correlate provided you completely disregard the timeline presented in the Gospel accounts—most of which were written either by eyewitnesses or based on eyewitness testimony.)
 Jacobovici’s theory rests on the expansion of the Passion timeline: placing Jesus’ triumphal entry into Jerusalem six-months prior to Passover.
 In other words, “Holy Week” becomes “Holy Six-Months.”

 The Last Supper may very well be that ‘doomed’ strategy meeting where they were looking for a way out and they couldn’t find one.”
 Jacobovici

-His theory is that Jesus was arrested after the Temple cleansing during the Feast of Tabernacles (not Passover, as Scripture clearly states in ALL four Gospel accounts) and left to rot in jail for six months, thus losing popularity with the masses.By tossing out the Bible, liberal scholars create a new Passion narrative based on pure speculation… Click To Tweet
+His theory is that Jesus was arrested after the Temple cleansing during the Feast of Tabernacles (not Passover, as Scripture clearly states in ALL four Gospel accounts) and left to rot in jail for six months, thus losing popularity with the masses.By tossing out the Bible, liberal scholars create a new Passion narrative based on pure speculation and trumped-up correlations.
+Click To Tweet